SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/05-Homework.md

 The input is read from the console:

 - On the first line, you will receive a command in the format: `Rotate(X)`, where **X** is the degrees of the rotation
-- On the next lines you will receive lines containing the characters in the matrix
+- On the next lines, you will receive lines containing the characters in the matrix
 - The input ends with the `END` command

 The input data will always be valid and in the format described.